microsoft/pbiworkshops/Tabular Editor In An Hour/README.md

     2. Navigate to the **Sales Demo** folder and review the outputs in comparison with the TOM hierarchy above.
 4. To view the full solution navigate to **File > Save As..** and save the output **model.bim** (bim: business intelligence model), to your local machine to review.

-**Important Note:** The underlying **model.bim** file can now be incorporated into your CI/CD pipelines for deployments with Azure DevOps.
+⚠ Important Note: The underlying **model.bim** file can now be incorporated into your CI/CD pipelines for deployments with Azure DevOps.
 To deploy changes directly to existing datasets published in the Power BI service, enabling the XMLA read/write endpoint in the capacity settings and Power BI Premium is required.
 Once changes have been made to a dataset published in the service using the XMLA end point, a PBIX file will no longer be able to be downloaded.

 [Learn More About Data Modeling and Management Tools](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-connect-tools#data-modeling-and-management-tools)